maiahirsch/maiahirsch.github.io/docs/lab11.md

 ### (5 ft, -3 ft)

 Good result here.
-The belief was very close to the ground truth.
+The belief was relatively close to the ground truth.
 The combination of the right wall and the inner box obstacle creates a distinctive sensor signature that the filter matches well.

 ![sim](assets/lab11/5-3.png)